ash-rs/ash/README.md

 You can find the examples [here](https://github.com/MaikKlein/ash/tree/master/examples).
 All examples currently require: the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 ### [Triangle](https://github.com/MaikKlein/ash/blob/master/examples/src/bin/triangle.rs)
-Display a triangle with vertex colors.
+Displays a triangle with vertex colors.
 ```
 cd examples
 cargo run --bin triangle